shot131/vagrant-jessie64/README.md

 If you need it, also change mysql db name on vagrant/setup.sh and vagrant/db_backup.sh.

-Database will be backed up on halt or destroy to bachup/database.sql.
+Database will be backed up on halt or destroy to backup/database.sql.

+Apache log will be stored on log.